baurine/cf-shares/README.md

 Build:

     $ yarn build
+    $ cp keynotes/*.png dist

-Build output is in `./dist` folder, you can open the `index.html` to run it locally.
+Build output is in `./dist` folder, you can open the `index.html` to run it locally, or deploy the dist folder to some static content host (netlify, aws s3 ...)